-Among these import subcategories, Greek purchases of computer parts or accessories (up 48.1%), centrifuges, filters and purifiers (up 15%) then piston engine parts (up 10.3%) grew at the fastest pace from 2018 to 2019.
+Among these import subcategories, Greek purchases of computer parts or accessories (up 17%), dishwashing, cleaning, drying or filling machines (up 10.1%) then centrifuges, filters and purifiers (up 7%) grew at the fastest pace from 2019 to 2020.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported machinery among Greek businesses and consumers.